w3c/webextensions/proposals/dark_mode_extension_icons.md

 Order of precedence.
 The new `icon_variants` keys and subkeys will take precedent, followed by the incumbent `icons` key.

-The `dark` icon variant is used when a dark color scheme is used for the surrounding UI, often referred to as "dark mode".
+The `dark` icon variant can be used by browsers to improve readability of the icon.
+Often this will be when the os/browser color scheme is dark (often referred to as "dark mode") but also when the browser uses a darker shade theme which has a background on which the dark icon variant would be more readable.
 The `light` icon variant is used otherwise.

 ### New Permissions